Beta Ray Bill: Powers and abilities

 Beta Ray Bill's life force and consciousness were transferred by scientists of his race into the body of an alien carnivorous equine-like beast that had been bionically restructured into a cyborg.
-Courtesy of highly advanced genetic engineering and cyborg implants, Beta Ray Bill possesses vast superhuman strength, speed, stamina and durability, and a highly extended lifespan.
+Due to advanced genetic engineering and his cyborg implants, Beta Ray Bill possesses superhuman strength, speed, stamina and durability, and an extended lifespan.
 Beta Ray Bill is also a superior hand-to-hand combatant.
 His combat prowess is such that he was able to fight Thor (noted as one of the best hand-to-hand fighters in the Marvel Universe) to a standstill.

 Beta Ray Bill's weapon, Stormbreaker, has the same properties as Thor's hammer, Mjolnir, including its ability to transform into a cane when struck upon the ground and return Bill to his unaltered Korbinite form.

 Beta Ray Bill has a partner in the form of a Korbinite sentient warship named Skuttlebutt.
 The same technology that transferred Bill's consciousness into his cyborg body was also used to transfer an unknown Korbinite's consciousness into a large combat cruiser retrofitted with medical, cargo, and humanitarian equipment and facilities to accommodate the attempt to transport Bill's people off planet to avoid the incoming attack by Galactus.
 Skuttlebutt often uses his medical facilities to repair Bill's tissue and implants from damage after battles.
 Skuttlebutt can also create a female humanoid avatar of itself.

 After Stormbreaker's destruction, Beta Ray Bill replaces it with the Twilight Sword, which can generate the flames of Muspelheim.
 Much like with Stormbreaker, Twilight also has the ability to return Bill to his unaltered Korbinite form.
-Bill wields Twilight as his main until it is taken by the Silver Surfer and Stormbreaker is restored.
+Bill wields Twilight as his main weapon until Stormbreaker is restored, after which he uses both weapons together.